college-related/Notes_Old_question_solutions/3rd-Semester/JAVA/Old_Questions/2018-fall/README.md

 - `Dialog box` is a component of AWT and SWING that is used to create a popup box with some content to display.
 - `Dialog` class is used to make a dialog box.
 - Syntax: `Dialog d = new Dialog(frame, "title", visible<true/false>);`
+- There are 2 types of dialog box in java they are:-
+	- **Modal Dialog:** Those types of dialog box which block input to other top-level windows.
+Choosing a file to open is a good example of it.
+	- **Modeless Dialog:** Those types of dialog box which allow input to other window.
+Find text dialog is an example of it.

 [Creating dailog box]()